teomotun/NASA-Mars-Mission-Web-Scraping/README.md

 ### JPL Mars Space Images - Featured Image

-* Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Used splinter to navigate the JPL site [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) and find the image url for the current Featured Mars Image.
+I etracted the url and assigned it to a variable.

-* Make sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.

 ```python
 # Example: